 “Starve to death like the rest of your family!”
 He rebukes.

-“I’m not trying to ge cruel, but the outcome is grim if you stay in Cork.”
-He tells her grimly.
+“I’m not trying to be cruel, Blanche but the outcome is grim if you stay in Cork.”
+The old man tells her honestly.

 She senses he is telling what she needs to hear.
 Still, the pain of those truthful words fill her heart with grief.